 Travis Williams, Riverkeeper & Executive Director - Travis has led Willamette Riverkeeper since June of 2000.
 Since that time he has helped to enforce the Clean Water Act with numerous examples of enforcement actions up and down the Willamette Valley.
 He has also led the charge for the cleanup of the Portland Harbor Superfund site, working on that issue since its inception in December of 2000 to the recent Record of Decision in January of 2017.
-He has worked since 2000 to decrease the impact of the US Army Corps Dams along the Willamette's tributaries, eventually enabling WR to sue the US Army Corps in 2007 that resulted in the Biological Opinion for the Willamette River system in 2008.
-He also helped to establish the transfer of 44 acres of Ross Island to the City of Portland.
+He has worked since 2000 to decrease the impact of the US Army Corps Dams along the Willamette's tributaries.

 He has been a major proponent of river experience to help people of all backgrounds to see and experience the Willamette up close, providing free canoe and kayak trips to literally thousands of people.
 He also formed the first Paddle Oregon trip in 2001, and led the effort to establish the Willamette Water Trail in 2005.
 He has also led people on many other riverside walks, and power boat tours of the Portland Harbor area.
 Williams also instigated the creation of the Great Willamette Cleanup which has removed literally tons of trash and debris from the river each year.
-He has helped to engage Willamette Riverkeeper in floodplain restoration projects, and led the transfer of Norwood Island to Willamette Riverkeeper which he helps to steward with volunteers today.
+He has helped to engage Willamette Riverkeeper in floodplain restoration projects with OPRD, and led the transfer of Norwood Island in 2015, as well as the Nicol Sanctuary to Willamette Riverkeeper in December of 2017 - both properties which he helps to steward with volunteers today.

 He has actively engaged the media to cover Willamette River issues, from experiencing the river in low impact craft, to coverage of work to restore habitat, and to clean up Portland Harbor.